Create a Survey in less than 60 seconds!

 6. Monitoring social media

-Social media has become extremely powerful today for the customers because they can bring even a big company to a standstill.
-Customers know how much of a power they have in the social media world and if an experience enrages them, they share it among their friends and family, a sort of bad word-of-mouth, isn’t it?
+Social media has become extremely powerful today for customers because they can bring even a big company to a standstill.
+Customers know how much power they have in the social media world.
+If an experience enrages them, they share it with their friends and family.
+That’s sort of a negative word-of-mouth, right?

 Stories of poor service become viral and it can be hard for the business to gain back the trust of its customers.
 Social media offers a platform for your customers and if you can use it wisely, it will help you.
 Otherwise, you are in for a tough ride.